Contents

 Heat Loss in Cold Seasons.

-In winter, heat gained during the day is lost in the evening through the skylight.
-One study reveals that in the evening, a skylight loses 32.4 BTU per hour, per square foot, compared to windows’ heat loss of 20.2 BTU per hour, per square foot.
-That means that skylights lose near to 40% more heat than windows.
+In winter season, heat acquired during the day is lost at night through the skylight.
+One research study reveals that during the night, a skylight loses 32.4 BTU per hour, per square foot, compared to windows’ heat loss of 20.2 BTU per hour, per square foot.
+That suggests that skylights lose near 40% more heat than windows.

 16-by-16 inches$ 150– $600.